logicalclocks/hops-examples/examples-kafka/README.md

 # Running Kafka Examples
-HopsWorks allows users to create their own Spark and Flink programs to produce and consume Avro records from Kafka.
+HopsWorks allows users to create their own Apache Spark and Apache Flink programs to produce and consume Avro records from Kafka.
 Users can follow the examples available in this project, modify them and submit use them in their own Projects.
 Instructions on how to do this are available in the next sections.

 ## Flink & Kafka
 To help you get started, *FlinkKafkaStreamingExample* provides the code for a basic streaming Flink application.
 To use it you need to provide the following parameters in the folling way when creating a Flink job in HopsWorks: